 Why is the cup cloudy?

-Those are harmless fine particles from deep steaming—responsible for the rich color and velvety feel.
+Those are harmless fine particles created by deep steaming — responsible for the rich color and velvety feel.

-Cut the time first (try 40–45 sec) before lowering temperature.
+Cut the time first (try 40–45 seconds) before lowering temperature.
+Fukamushi extracts quickly.

 Can I cold brew it?

 Yes.
-Cold brew draws out sweetness and texture; use cool water and steep 4–6 hours in the fridge.
+Cold brewing draws out sweetness and texture; steep 4–6 hours in the refrigerator.